e271828e/Flight.jl/docs/notes/design/framework_design.md

   exported faces are the only things addressable beyond that point — a rule about the *declaration's* knowledge, not the build's (a deep path into a generic child is forbidden even where the concrete instantiation would resolve it, because it hard-codes one implementation and breaks on substitution).
+Enforcement lives in the path-resolution primitive itself (`resolve`, §15.3), which walks declared field types alongside instances.
 - Paths are validated at build time; renames break loudly.
 - Fan-out is free (one producer, many consumers).
 The converse is strict: every input port takes **exactly one** connection, no exceptions (aggregation is